kstenerud/concise-encoding/ce-structure.md

 In programming languages, `null` most commonly denotes a [null reference](https://en.wikipedia.org/wiki/Null_pointer).
 This is **not** the purpose of `null` in Concise Encoding!

-Like in data query and manipulation languages, Concise Encoding uses `null` to denote the absence of data ("no data at this field or index").
+Like in [data query and manipulation languages](https://en.wikipedia.org/wiki/Null_(SQL)), Concise Encoding uses `null` to denote the absence of data ("no data at this field or index").
 Its purpose is to support data operations that would otherwise be difficult to specify.

 Uses for `null` in common operations: